allenai/allenact/projects/tutorials/minigrid_tutorial.md

 # Experiment configuration file

 Our complete experiment consists of:
-- Training a basic model with memory.
+- Training a basic model with memory to solve the navigation task.
 - Validation on a small set of tasks (running in parallel with training).
 - A second step where we test saved checkpoints with a larger set of tasks.
 The entire configuration for the experiment, including training, validation and testing, is encapsulated in a single